History of the Jews in Apulia: Medieval history

+During the 15th century, political tensions in nearby Trani drove many Neofiti to migrate to Barletta.
+After the 1413 quotas set by King Ladislas that guaranteed Neofiti representation on the city council were dismantled, local campaigns sought to exclude them entirely.
+Seeking refuge in Barletta, these Neofiti formed a tight-knit merchant class (mercatores) that predominantly intermarried and conducted business within their own group.

 In 1495 one-third of the population of the town of Martina Franca, Italy, was made of practising Jews or Jews converted to Christianity.
 The escape involved one-third of the population: 150–200 families (at least one thousand people).
 Among the privileges granted the city council of Martina Franca (Taranto) in 1495, King Frederick of Aragon forbade Crypto-Jews and Neofiti to press charges against those who robbed them (probably during the riots of 1494–1495 during the French invasion of the Kingdom of Naples) and prohibited their coming to live in that city.
 Also in 1495, the Jews of Martina Franca were massacred.

 When Apulia fell to the Spanish in 1510, the beginning of the end was in sight for the Apulian Jews.
 The Spanish Inquisition reached Apulia because of the large number of Jews, Crypto-Jews and Neofiti living in the area.
 A series of expulsions started 1511.
 Most Jews and Neofiti were expelled and or tortured to death.
 Most Jewish property was seized and all remaining synagogues were rededicated as Catholic churches.
+Despite these hostilities, some Conversos were still able to hold lesser administrative offices in the region; for example, Baltazar Galzerano ran the customs house at Barletta.

 By 1540, the last expulsion finally ended Jewish life in Apulia.
 Most remaining Crypto-Jews were driven so deep underground that their presence finally came to an end as well.
 Some of the Apulian Jewish refugees fled north.
 However, most of them settled in Greece or the Aegean islands.
 The Apulian Jews set up new congregations in Corfu, Arta and Salonika.
 The last remnants of the Apulian Jews were murdered during the Holocaust.

 The area in Martina Franca where the Jews used to live is the one between "u'Curdunnidde" and Vico Montedoro (this is a Jewish name, present also in Taranto and Naples).
 Before the anti-Semite laws (1938), the population called that area Giudecca (the Jewish quarter).
 There was a synagogue at the foot of Montedoro; it might be the present cloister of St. Dominic.
 The Jewish cemetery was outside the walls.
 Perhaps the cloister of St. Anthony is all that is left.